signalwire/examples/Voice/AI Agent with NodeJS/README.md

 ## Setup Your Environment

 Copy the contents of `env.example` and save them in a new file called `.env`.
 Fill in your SignalWire credentials.
 If you need help finding them, check out our guide to [Navigating Your SignalWire Space](https://developer.signalwire.com/guides/navigating-your-space#api).
-The Compatibility SDK will pull these environmental variables from the `.env` file without any import statement as long as the `.env` file is in the same parent directory.
+The app will pull these environmental variables from the `.env` file automatically as long as the `.env` file is in the same parent directory.

 ## Run Your Express Server